Procedure for Applying for External Funding

 As the deadline approaches, please follow this timeline:

 At least 3 weeks before deadline: inform the selkin [at] haverford.edu (subject: Grant%20Proposal%20Planned%20Application) (Director of Sponsored Research) of your planned application, and download our Budget Spreadsheet.
 You may also download and edit this simple Budget Justification form.
 The Director of Sponsored Research will review with you the requirements of the application and help you develop the budget.

 Each program will have its own format for the budget.
 Even for programs that only require informal budgets, we ask that you use the standard template linked above, since it simplifies both the budget approval process and your own process of budget development (it builds in key College parameters like fringe-benefit rates and performs most computations automatically).

-At least 24 hours before deadline: get approval from the hc-aor [at] haverford.edu (Associate Provost for Faculty Development and Support) to submit and be available to assist with submission.
+At least 24 hours before deadline: get approval from the hc-aor [at] haverford.edu (Associate Provost for Curricular Development and Research) to submit and be available to assist with submission.

 Many of the systems for electronic submission become slow and unreliable just before a deadline, so it is unwise to wait until the last few hours to submit.

 Many funders explain their decision-making process, so that you know when to expect notification of whether or not you have won an award.
 It often takes at least six months.